-- "Organisations" refers to any bodies which:

-- o conduct, host, sponsor, or fund research;

-- o employ, support, or host researchers;

-- o teach research students; or

-- o allow research to be carried out under their auspices.

-- "Researchers" refers to any person who conducts or supports research in any discipline, including but not limited to:

-- o an academic research staff;

-- o an independent contractor or consultant;

-- o a research student;

-- a postgraduate or undergraduate student conducting research

-- o a research assistant;

-- o a visiting or emeritus member of staff;

-- a member of staff on a joint clinical or honorary contract;

-- o a technician; or

-- a member of professional services staff;
+- "Organisations" refers to any bodies which: - o conduct, host, sponsor, or fund research; - employ, support, or host researchers; - o teach research students; or - o allow research to be carried out under their auspices. - "Researchers" refers to any person who conducts or supports research in any discipline, including but not limited to: - a member of staff carrying out research as part of their employment; - o academic research staff; - o an independent contractor or consultant; - o a research student; - a postgraduate or undergraduate student conducting research - o a research assistant; - o a visiting or emeritus member of staff; - a member of staff on a joint clinical or honorary contract; - o a technician; or - a member of research-enabling staff (sometimes referred to as research support), professional services staff, or as research administrators/managers.

 UKRIO will regularly review the Code and welcomes feedback from organisations and researchers on the current edition.
-Organisations and researchers should check our website for updates to the Code.
+Organisations and researchers should check our website for updates to the Code: https://ukrio.org

-The website also provides information on how to contact UKRIO to gain access to independent, confidential, and expert advice and guidance on any issues relating to good practice, research culture and misconduct in research.
+The website also provides information on how to contact UKRIO to gain access to independent, confidential, and expert advice and guidance on any issues relating to good practice, research culture, and breaches of research integrity.